Whitworth Home Page > Safety & Security >

 - No unlicensed or improperly licensed motorized vehicle may be operated on the Whitworth campus (other than special-service/university-owned vehicles).

 - Parking is permitted only in marked parking spaces in designated parking areas.
-Do not park in parking spaces or lots designated for service vehicles or visitors.
+Do not park in parking spaces designated for service vehicles or visitors or in lots designated for other constituencies than your own.
 There are parking lots on campus in which overnight parking is not permitted; signs are posted in these lots which read “No Overnight Parking.”

 - “No Parking” areas include fire lanes, all road and driveway curbed areas, crosswalks, loading zones, service-vehicle zones, assigned or reserved spaces, walks, planted or seeded areas, 15-ft. spaces around fire hydrants, areas around trash/garbage collection points, uncurbed areas, and posted “No Parking” and “No Overnight Parking” areas.